 I Learned to Prevent Hypoglycemia

-Luis Corona was diagnosed with T2D in 2008.
+Luis Corona was diagnosed with type 2 diabetes (T2D) in 2008.
 As the only person with diabetes in his family, he was convinced he was the cause of his own disease.
 Since his diagnosis, he’s dedicated himself to a healthy lifestyle and is a health coach.
 However, living with diabetes, in the beginning, came with its own sets of challenges.
 Luis had a hypoglycemia episode so severe he’s not even sure how he survived.
 This experience led him to educate himself on hypoglycemia and how to prevent it.
 Read our interview with him below to learn how he’s been able to prevent hypoglycemia.

 Tell us about your first hypoglycemia episode.
 How low did your blood sugar drop?

-Let’s see, this March will mark my 12th year living with diabetes, so I don’t remember how much my glucose dropped the first time.
+Let’s see, this March will mark my 12th year living with diabetes, so I don’t remember how much my blood glucose dropped the first time.
 What I do remember was how I was feeling.
 I felt frustrated and weak as if I’d had a tough workout.
-One experience during my first year living with diabetes I can recall was when I lowered my blood glucose was dangerously low on Christmas Eve, I really don’t know how I survived or didn’t end up in the emergency room.
+One experience during my first year living with diabetes I can recall was when I lowered my blood glucose dangerously low on Christmas Eve, I really don’t know how I survived or didn’t end up in the emergency room.

 It was a horrible experience.
 I remember that I couldn’t move.
 I was sitting down and my family said that I was slowly falling sideways.
 I couldn’t make myself move or cry out for help.
 Everyone moved quickly.
 My mother grabbed my hand and helped me consume maple honey.
 When I recovered, she gave me a mango and an orange to further raise my blood sugar.
 Interestingly, we were at a relative’s house who also had diabetes, but they didn’t have many sugar-based foods to help me out.